Racism at work: how to stop discrimination in the workplace

 This involves designing and committing to processes that collect diversity data.
 This might include:

-- The ethnicity of staff who get disciplined
+- The ethnicity of staff who are on the receiving end of disciplinary action

 - The ethnic make-up of teams, across different bands of seniority